 Nexuiz Review

-By Kevin Mitchell Posted on April 15, 2012
+By Kevin Mitchell | Posted: April 15, 2012

 If Unreal Tournament and Quake III Arena made sweet, gory love, the resulting baby would be Nexuiz.
-Nexuiz is in every way a classic twitch-based arena shooter, which may be an issue for those players today obsessed with the relatively slower gameplay of modern day shooters.
-Being an online centric game, this arena shooter will live or die based on the online community.
+Nexuiz is in every way a classic twitch-based arena shooter, which may be an issue for those players today obsessed with the relatively slower gameplay of modern-day shooters.
+Being an online-centric game, this arena shooter will live or die based on the online community.

 Believe it or not, there is a story in Nexuiz.
-It’s a very weak one, but if you take the time to watch the intro movie you will learn there are two ancient species that do battle for the sake of entertainment in memory of the historical battles that were fought between the two.
-Besides some tidbits on the loading screens, there is no mention of the story once you get into the game because it simply doesn’t matter.
+It's a very weak one, but if you take the time to watch the intro movie, you will learn there are two ancient species that do battle for the sake of entertainment in memory of the historical battles that were fought between the two.
+Besides some tidbits on the loading screens, there is no mention of the story once you get into the game because it simply doesn't matter.

 Nexuiz allows up to 8 players to battle it out online in the standard Team Deathmatch and Capture the Flag game modes.
 Focusing on smaller maps, the action can be fast and hectic throughout the match.
-There are only nine maps included in the game, and the community seems to already have their favorites as the same couple maps gets voted on every time.
-The weapons are exactly as you would expect from a shooter like this: the standard shotguns, sniper rifles, pistols, rocket launchers and more.
+There are only nine maps included in the game, and the community seems to already have their favorites as the same couple maps get voted on every time.
+The weapons are exactly as you would expect from a shooter like this: the standard shotguns, sniper rifles, pistols, rocket launchers, and more.
 Melee, believe it or not, is a great source of frustration if you are on the receiving end of it.
-There is a warp one-hit kill that seems to have no specific range, and you can get killed it by at any time.
+There is a warp one-hit kill that seems to have no specific range, and you can get killed by it at any time.

-As an online centric game, the offline mode is nothing more than a practice mode with bots.
-The bots themselves are some of the dumbest bots I’ve ever seen in a shooter, even at the hardest difficulty.
+As an online-centric game, the offline mode is nothing more than a practice mode with bots.
+The bots themselves are some of the dumbest bots I've ever seen in a shooter, even at the hardest difficulty.
 The bots pose no threat to you, so playing offline will only teach you the map layout and is no replacement for dodging air rockets online with your friends.

 Simply Put

-Nexuiz’s success depends upon an active online community.
+Nexuiz's success depends upon an active online community.
 If you are lucky enough to get into a full match with no lag, Nexuiz will bring back memories of those great PC twitch-based shooters of the past.
-More likely than not however, you will be spending time in the lobby watching people quit and rejoin, until the magical number of six or eight comes.
-If Illfonic adds drop in/out support, a lot of the issues with the game will be easily be solved, especially when playing during non-peak hours during the day.
+More likely than not, however, you will be spending time in the lobby watching people quit and rejoin, until the magical number of six or eight comes.
+If Illfonic adds drop in/out support, a lot of the issues with the game will easily be solved, especially when playing during non-peak hours during the day.

 Note: Nexuiz was reviewed on Xbox 360.
 A digital copy of the game was provided by the publisher/developer.